Some Ostrowski type inequalities via Riemann-Liouville fractional integrals for h-convex functions: Introduction

 \begin{definitionalph} Let $f\in L_{1}[a,b].$ The Riemann-Liouville integrals $J_{a+}^{\alpha }f$ and $J_{b-}^{\alpha }f$ of order $\alpha >0$ with $a\geq 0$ are defined by

 and

 respectively, where $\Gamma (\alpha )=\int_{0}^{\infty }e^{-u}u^{\alpha -1}du$.
 Here, $ J_{a+}^{0}f(x)=J_{b-}^{0}f(x)=f(x).$ \end{definitionalph}

 In the case of $\alpha =1,$ the fractional integral reduces to the classical integral.
-For some recent results connected with fractional integral inequalities see \cite{Anastassiou,Belarbi,Dahmani1,d2011,Gorenflo,Miller,Podlubny,sarikaya2}.
+For some recent results connected with fractional integral inequalities we refer the reader to the papers \cite{Anastassiou,Belarbi,Dahmani1,d2011,Gorenflo,Miller,Podlubny,sarikaya2} and the reference cited therein.
 In \cite{s2012}, Set established some new Ostrowski type inequalities for $s-$convex functions in the second sense via Riemann-Liouville fractional integral.

 Motivated by these results, in the present paper, we establish some Ostrowski type inequalities via Riemann-Liouville fractional integrals for $h-$convex functions, which are super-multiplicative or super-additive.
-An interesting feature of our results is that they provide new estimates on these types of Ostrowski inequalities for fractional integrals.
+So, new estimates on these types of Ostrowski inequalities via fractional integrals are provided and the results of \cite{s2012,t2012} are generalized.